-Upward Bound at Lyndon State College is a federally funded program through the U.S. Department of Education that is committed to providing modest-income first generation college bound students the academic background, college preparatory experiences and support needed to succeed in college immediately after high school.
+Upward Bound at Lyndon is a federally funded program through the U.S. Department of Education that is committed to providing modest-income first generation college bound students the academic background, college preparatory experiences and support needed to succeed in college immediately after high school.

-Our program works with seventy area high school students from the Northeast Kingdom and Northern New Hampshire who are required to meet one of the two following criteria: they will be the first in their family to graduate from college, or they are from a low to moderate income family.
+Our program works with 70 area high school students from the Northeast Kingdom and Northern New Hampshire who are required to meet one of the two following criteria: they will be the first in their family to graduate from college, or they are from a low to moderate income family.
 Two thirds of our students must meet both of these requirements.

 Upward Bound is a FREE program for students and families.

 - Upward Bound Student Application

 - Student Newsletter (November 2017)